 The ARP is a defined contribution pension plan administered by the State System.
 Benefits equal amounts contributed to the plan plus investment earnings.
 Act 188 empowers the Board to establish and amend benefits provisions.
 The State Employees' Retirement Code establishes the employer contribution rate for the ARP, while the Board establishes the employee contribution rates.
 Active members contribute at a rate of 5% of their qualifying compensation.
 The University recognizes annual pension expenditures equal to its contractually required contribution to the plan.
-The University contribution rate on June 30, 2022, and 2021, was 9.29% of qualifying compensation.
-The contributions to the ARP for the years ended June 30, 2022, and 2021, were \$8,798,838 and \$8,807,967, respectively, from the University and \$4,735,650 and \$4,740,563, respectively, from active members.
+The University contribution rate on June 30, 2023, was 9.29% of qualifying compensation.
+The contributions to the ARP for the year ended June 30, 2023, were \$9,353,216, from the University and \$5,034,024 from active members.
 No liability is recognized for the ARP.